tolauwae/phd-thesis/src/remote/remote.typ

 "fig:red_update")

-/ upload-m: An _upload_ message instructs WebAssembly to restart execution with a new set of modules $m^(\*)$.
-We require all these modules to be well typed, $(tack.r m)^(\*)$.
+/ upload-m: An _upload_ message instructs WebAssembly to restart execution with a new set of modules $m^ast$.
+We require all these modules to be well typed, $(tack.r m)^ast$.
 The meta-function bootstrap represents WebAssembly’s initialization procedure, described in the original WebAssembly chapter @haas17:bringing.
 Note that this procedure replaces the entire configuration, including the WebAssembly state, locals and stack.
 Furthermore, upon receiving the _upload_ message the debugger state is reset and all breakpoints removed.

 / update-f: The message to update a function specifies the function to update and its new code ($"code"_f$).
-To identify a function we must supply the ID of the instance $i d_i$ it lives in and the index it exists at $i d_f$ in that instance.
+To identify a function we must supply the ID of the instance $"id"_i$ it lives in and the index it exists at $"id"_f$ in that instance.
 The meta-function $sans("update")_f$ replaces the function in the state $s$ and validates that its type remains the same.

     WebAssembly’s formalization transforms every function in a closure that holds its code $f$ and the module instance it was originally defined in.
 When a function is imported into another module or placed in a table, its closure is copied to the other module instance.
 Because the closure holds the original instance, it can be executed in the right context.
 When it calls other functions, for example, these must be the functions from the original module rather than from the calling module.
 We extended closures with an extra identifier idx, which holds the index of the function in its defining module.
 Thanks to this, the $sans("update")_f$ can replace all closures in $s$ where the inst is $i d_i$ and the idx is $i d_f$.